mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 <!--
-  Cas teaches Kipnu about radio,
+  Casra teaches Kipnu about radio,
     ( It annoys me that Lin is just a background character so far. ) Casra secretly plans with Setre to be taken to Shinna as a martyrdom A sound is broadcast to people with coils, and they start a mutiny against Shinna.
 Shinna and Casra are killed in the action.